Blair Connor

-Blair Connor born 29 September 1988 in Brisbane, Australia is a rugby union player from Brisbane, Australia.
+Blair Connor (born 29 September 1988) is a rugby union player from Brisbane, Australia.
 He played for the Queensland Reds in the 2009 Super 14 season and the 2010 Super 14 season.
 Blair Connor is capable of playing at either centre or wing.

 He signed for the Reds while he was still a teenager in 2008 and was a regular in their starting line-up.

 In June 2010, he announced he had signed a two-year deal with the French Pro D2 and now Top 14 team, Union Bordeaux Bègles.